AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-06-StochasticCalculus.md

 ### 2.3.
 Reverse-Time Diffusion and Modern Connections

 Anderson's 1982 paper on reverse-time diffusion [S2] establishes the mathematical framework for running diffusion processes backward in time.
 While the original motivation was probabilistic, this work has acquired unexpected contemporary relevance through its connection to score-based generative models and Schrödinger bridge problems.
 The time-reversal of a Markov diffusion replaces the forward drift with a backward drift that depends on the score function (gradient of the log-density), a structure that underlies modern diffusion-model architectures.
-The page's bibliography does not develop this connection explicitly, but the inclusion of Anderson's paper alongside the "Machine Learning" tag signals awareness of the bridge.

 ### 2.4.
 Applied and Computational Perspectives